Hiring and Placement

 • positions involved in Iraqi reconstruction efforts that require fluency in Arabic or other related Middle Eastern languages at all Federal Wage System levels, single-grade interval occupations in the General Schedule, and two-grade interval GS occupations at GS-9 and above;

-To demonstrate that a severe shortage of candidates exists for a position or group of positions, an agency must provide information showing that it is unable to identify candidates possessing the competencies required to perform the necessary duties of the position despite extensive recruitment, extended announcement periods, and the use, as applicable, of hiring flexibilities such as recruitment and relocation incentives.
+For other positions, agencies may request authority from OPM.
+They must demonstrate that a severe shortage of candidates exists for a position or group of positions through information showing that it is unable to identify candidates possessing the competencies required to perform the necessary duties of the position despite extensive recruitment, extended announcement periods, and use of hiring flexibilities such as recruitment and relocation incentives.
 To prove that a critical hiring need exists, an agency must demonstrate that it has a critical need to fill the position or positions to meet mission requirements brought about by an exigency such as a national emergency, threat or potential threat, environmental disaster, or other unanticipated or unusual event or mission requirement.
 A critical hiring need may also be triggered by the need to conform to requirements of law, Presidential directive or administration initiative, or a congressional or other mandate to meet new or expanded mission requirements by a particular date.

 OPM periodically conducts reviews to ensure that an agency is using the authority properly and to determine if its continued use is supportable.

 DoD Expert Hiring Authority—Under 5 U.S.C.
-9903, the Department of Defense may employ up to 2,500 experts with specialized knowledge in fields of critical importance to the department.
+9903, the Department of Defense may employ up to 2,500 experts with specialized knowledge in fields of critical importance.

-Fellowships, Scholarships, and Similar Programs—The fellowships, scholarships, and similar programs authority at 5 CFR 213.3102(r) provides an excepted service appointing authority for filling positions from limited applicant pools under hiring and operating procedures established between a federal agency and a nonfederal organization, such as a university.
+Fellowship, Scholarship, and Similar Programs—Rules at 5 CFR 213.3102(r) provide an excepted service appointing authority for filling positions from limited applicant pools under hiring and operating procedures established between a federal agency and a nonfederal organization, such as a university.
 Appointments cannot exceed four years and have no conversion privilege.
 Programs may require that the student actively pursues a degree, certificate, or diploma (high school to doctorate) or is a career professional (teaching faculty to lead scientist).
 Students need to be in good academic standing at their schools and able to meet security requirements.
 Check with the individual agency regarding requirements and availability.